UUDigitalHumanitieslab/AASP/README.md

 ## AuToDI

 This part of the code reuses [AuToBI](https://github.com/AndrewRosenberg/AuToBI) (Rosenberg, 2010), a Java application to automatically annotate prosody with ToBI labels.
-The Java applciation is used for generating descriptors of the frequency development only; custom classifiers were trained for the ToDI annotation system for the Dutch language.
+The Java application is used for generating descriptors of the frequency development only; custom classifiers were trained for the ToDI annotation system for the Dutch language.
 These classifiers can be found in `/AuToDI/classifiers`.
 They are pickled `sklearn` models.

 >Rosenberg, A. (2010).
 Autobi-a tool for automatic tobi annotation.
 In *Eleventh Annual Conference of the International Speech Communication Association*.